ryoosari/ghrproperties.id/README.md

 - Property listings with search and filtering
 - Detailed property pages with image galleries

+## Security Updates

+- **May 2025**: Updated to Next.js 14.2.25 to address CVE-2025-29927 (middleware authorization bypass vulnerability)
+- Added mitigation in .htaccess to block the vulnerable header as an extra security layer

 ## Deployment Options

 This website supports three deployment modes: